bcoin-org/bcoin-org.github.io/guides-markdown/segwit.md

 ```

 We use revHex to convert BE to LE.
-Coin is used for working with UTXOs, it contains
+Coin is used for working with UTXOs and contains
-information about previous output.
-Coin later will be used
+information about the previous output.
+Coin will later be used
 in MTX to fund our transaction.

 We have received 200 BTC and we are going to send
-only 100 BTC to our recipient, we send change to ourselves
+only 100 BTC to our recipient, sending change to ourselves
-and pay some fee.
+minus fees.
 ```js
 (async () => {
   const spend = new MTX();